allabaksh698/Shell_scripting-Project1/README.md

 ## Overview

-This shell scripting project automates the process of listing various resources in an AWS account.
-By using this script, users can quickly get an overview of the services and resources they have running in a specific AWS region.
+This project provides a shell script that automates the process of listing resources in an AWS account.
+The script supports multiple AWS services, allowing users to quickly retrieve information about their cloud infrastructure.
+This can be especially useful for auditing, monitoring, or managing resources across various AWS services.

+## Features

+- Lists resources from different AWS services such as EC2, S3, RDS, IAM, and more.
+- Supports specifying the AWS region and service as input parameters.
+- Checks for AWS CLI installation and configuration before execution.
+- Provides clear error messages and usage instructions.

 ## Supported AWS Services

-The script supports the following AWS services:
+The script can list resources for the following AWS services:

 1. EC2
 2. RDS